shanshel/timetrex/README.md

 # TimeTrex

+<h2> This Documention Not Completed And Not Yet, Use It Only For Getting a Little Refrance and tips. </h2>

 <h3> What is TimeTrex </h3>
 It's An HRMS Sofrware
 time and attendance software that can help you manage employee time, attendance, HR and payroll via the web and mobile app!